-The important question becomes, how communication services should evolve to address these changes.
-As described in Chapter 1, the previous generations of mobile communication services have evolved across three major waves.
-The first wave came in the 1980's and 1990's when mobile phones became widely available (1G to 2G), and the services were centered on voice communications.
-The second wave came with mobile multimedia (3G to 4G) in the 2000's and 2010's.
-From this period, music distribution, video, games, payment, and the use of blockchain became commonplace, as well as services that are rooted in everyday life.
-The 5G and 6G generations that will follow in 2020 and beyond are the third wave.
-5G will bring high-speed/high-capacity communication, enabling wider deployment of communication technologies.
-Services will be expanded to include XR, remote medicine, remote control and autonomous driving in addition to smartphones and smart tablets.
-In the 2030's onwards, 6G will become a reality, accelerating the speed of the third wave and fulfilling the promise of human augmentation, BrainTech and transmission of emotions.
-This will trigger a major paradigm shift in the value-add provided by communication services.
-In addition to making "smart" functional improvements and providing convenience, ensuring Well-being is expected to become one of the major values to be provided.
+What changes will it bring to communication services?
+As shown in Chapter 1, communication system generations can be roughly divided into three waves along with their system transition.
+The first wave came in the 1980's and 1990's when mobile phones became widely available (1G to 2G) with the services centered on voice communications.
+The second wave arrived with the advent of mobile multimedia (3G to 4G) in the 2000's and 2010's.
+From this generation, music distribution, video, gaming, payment and blockchain applications have become available, and services rooted in daily life have also become common.
+The third wave represents 5G and 6 G, the new generations emerging in and after 2020.
+5G brings high-speed / high-capacity communications, enabling wider application of communication technologies to include XR, telemedicine, remote control and autonomous driving in addition to smartphones and smart tablets.
+In the 2030 onwards, when 6G becomes a reality, the speed of the third wave will be accelerated to enable human augmentation, BrainTech and transmission of feelings.
+This will usher in a major paradigm shift in the value provision of communication services.
+While communication services have been focused on improving "Smart" functions and providing conveniences, realization of Wellbeing is expected to become a new major focus of their value provision.